MyPortugalHoliday.com

 The best independent guide to Portugal

-June is the best month to visit Portugal.
+June is the best month to visit Portugal, and if you get the chance, you should go.

 Related articles: 1 week in Portugal – Portugal best beach

 When visiting Portugal in June, you can expect to find glorious weather across the entire country.
-It will be hot and dry, with few clouds and very little rain.
-The south of Portugal can be slightly warmer, however there is very little variance throughout the country.
+It will be hot and dry, with few clouds and almost no rain.
+The south of Portugal will be slightly warmer, but there is very little variance throughout the country.

-By June, the wet weather of northern Portugal will be finished, making it a great time of year to visit this quieter area of the country.
-Daytime temperatures inland will be hot, but it will feel much more bearable than during the peak summer months.
+By June, the wet spring weather in northern Portugal has ended, making it a great time of year to visit this quieter region of the country.
+Daytime temperatures inland will be hot, but conditions remain more comfortable than during the peak summer months.

-The best Portuguese holiday in June is a city break to Lisbon or a touring holiday of the Algarve.
+The best Portuguese holiday in June is either a city break to Lisbon or a relaxing holiday to the Algarve.

 Lisbon is fantastic in June, with glorious weather and a buzzing atmosphere about the city.
 In addition to the sights, beaches and exciting nightlife, Lisbon will be celebrating the Festas dos Santos Populares (June 5th to 13th).

-June is the perfect month for a touring holiday of the Algarve.
-The region has ideal weather for sightseeing, while the historic towns of Tavira, Silves and Loule will be free of the summer crowds.
+June is the perfect month for a relaxing holiday in the Algarve.
+The region has ideal weather for lounging on the picturesque beaches or going sightseeing, with the historic towns of Tavira, Silves and Loulé free of the summer crowds.

 Related articles: Our Lisbon guide - Guide to the Algarve